 Create XPath queries select similar elements and visualize the results.

-XPath Helper Plus creates xpaths that are short and less likely to break if the website changes.
+XPath Helper Wizard creates xpaths that are short and less likely to break if the website changes.

 If parent Xpath field contains an Xpath then all the subsequent Xpaths are generated relative to that parent Xpath.